WRTI: Personalities

-The station features hosts John T.K.
-Scherch, Melinda Whiting, Greg Bryant, Bob Craig, Joe Patti, I. Robin "Bobbi" Booker, Courtney Blue, Rich Gunning, Mark Pinto, and Mike Bolton.
+The station features hosts Mike Bolton, Bobbi Booker, Meg Bragle, Bob Craig, Rich Gunning, J. Michael Harrison, Hannah Rose Nicholas, David Ortiz, Mark Pinto, John T.K.
+Scherch, Nicole Sweeney, and Melinda Whiting.

 Air personality Debra Lew Harder left the station on September 21, 2021, to become the host of the Metropolitan Opera radio broadcasts.

-Long-time jazz host Jeff Duperon died on June 17, 2019.
-He was 66.
-Midday classical music host Bliss Michelson died on March 14, 2021, due to complications from COVID-19 at the age of 71.

-On September 30, 2025 after 14 years at the station Courtney-Blue, host of Late Evening Jazz, was laid off due to “budgetary reductions.”
+On September 30, 2025 after 14 years at the station Courtney Blue, host of Late Evening Jazz, was laid off due to “budgetary reductions.”

 WRTI was known for several popular arts and culture based shows over the years.
 The multi-award-winning CrossOver, hosted by former classical host Jill Pasternak, explored music as "the universal language."
 The show, which presented music and conversation with some of the world's greatest artists and personalities, focused not only on classical and jazz, but also music in the periphery of those two art forms.
 Featured have been Michel Legrand, Rick Braun, Byron Janis, Billy Joel, Eric Whitacre, Marvin Hamlisch, Michael Feinstein, Louis Lortie, Herbie Hancock, Yolanda Kondonassis, Branford Marsalis, Michael Bublé and many more.
 The show was produced from 1998 until Ms. Pasternak's retirement in 2015.
 Dr. Jack Buerkle, a member of the Temple University faculty and jazz expert, was co-host until his retirement in 2003.
+Jill Pasternak died in 2025.

 Discoveries From the Fleisher Collection, first aired in 2001, was hosted by Kile Smith, former curator of the Edwin A. Fleisher Collection of Orchestral Music at the Free Library of Philadelphia, the largest lending library of orchestral performance material in the world, and former WRTI classical host and program director, Jack Moore.
 The program featured recordings of orchestral scores and music housed at the Fleisher Collection.
 The program, a co-production of the Fleisher Collection and WRTI, was cancelled in 2018.